visionmedia/expressjs.com/CONTRIBUTING.md

 > [!IMPORTANT]
 > All translation submissions are currently paused.
 See this [notice](#notice-we-have-paused-all-translation-contributions) for more information.

-   - Check out the [Contributing translations](#contributing-translations) section below for a guide to contributing to translations.
+   - Check out the [Contributing translations](#contributing-translations) section below for a contributing guide.

 #### Want to work on a backlog issue?